arrismo/criterioncollection/README.md

 spine, or film title.
 Each function outputs a data frame based on your input.

+The find\_by\_director function returns the data from the criterion data set for all movies in the Criterion Collection by a certain director.

 ``` r
 find_by_director("John Woo")
 #> [1] "Find_by_director dataframe generated"